Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Problem setup

 Thus, for each unit, the binary treatment assignment $Z_i$ can be seen as the outcome of a Bernoulli experiment where $Z_i \sim \text{Bern} \big( \pi(\bm{x}_i) \big)$.
-In the simple example of Figure \ref{example}, the propensity score is generated as a monotone function of the covariate $X$.
-This is why treated units are more frequently observed for higher values of $X$, while control units are more frequent for lower values of $X$.
+In the NHANES observational study, the propensity score is unknown by construction, and if we are willing to employ CATE estimation methods that are based on the propensity score, we have to estimate it.
+In constructing a propensity score model, we expect age and ethnic background to be the main determinants of selection into treatment.
+In the simple example of Figure \ref{example}, the propensity score is generated as a monotone function of the covariate $X$; this is why treated units are more frequently observed for higher values of $X$, while control units are more frequent for lower values of $X$.
 The propensity score distribution in this case is also slightly skewed to the right; as a consequence, there are more units in the control group compared to the treated one.

 Under the potential outcomes framework, the untestable unconfoundedness assumption is equivalent to assuming the conditional independence